iter8-tools/iter8/mkdocs/docs/reference/tasks/metrics.md

 - task: metrics/collect
   with:
     versions:
 	# Version names must be unique.
+	# If the version name matches the name of a version in the experiment's `versionInfo` section,
+	# then the version is considered *real*.
-      # Each version name in the task must match the name of some version
+	# If the version name does not match the name of a version in the experiment's `versionInfo` section,
-      # in the versionInfo field of the experiment spec.
+	# then the version is considered *pseudo*.
+	# Builtin metrics collected for real versions can be used within the experiment's `criteria` section.
+	# Pseudo versions are useful if the intent is only to generate load (`GET` and `POST` requests).
+	# Builtin metrics collected for pseudo versions cannot be used with the experiment's `criteria` section.
     - name: iter8-app
       # URL is where this version receives HTTP requests
       url: http://iter8-app.default.svc:8000